binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/back/attributions.md

 **Studies show that motivation** has a larger effect on productivity and quality than any other factor.
 Software Engineering Economics by Barry W. Boehm 1981.

-**Those distracted by incoming email** and phone calls saw a 10-point fall in their IQ by BBC
+**Those distracted by incoming email** and phone calls saw a 10-point fall in their IQ by BBC:
 [http://news.bbc.co.uk/2/hi/uk_news/4471607.stm](http://news.bbc.co.uk/2/hi/uk_news/4471607.stm)

 **Gerald Weinberg's rule** that 20% of our time is lost every time we perform a context switch.
 This is from "Quality Software Management: Systems Thinking" by Gerald Weinberg.

-**The Multi-Tasking Myth** by Jeff Atwood
+**The Multi-Tasking Myth** by Jeff Atwood:
 [http://blog.codinghorror.com/the-multi-tasking-myth/](http://blog.codinghorror.com/the-multi-tasking-myth/)

 **What you need to do** is be aware of how much productivity is killed with each switch.
 Then do everything in your power to make sure your Development Team is sheltered from as much as possible.
 [How to Increase Software Developer Productivity](http://blog.binarymist.net/2013/03/02/how-to-increase-software-developer-productivity/#context-switching) by Kim Carter.